tabasano/wavseq/tutorial_smml.md

  so expression data is ;``` 40,50,60,70,80,70,60,50,40,50,60,70,80...``` with each 20 ticks interval. bend and expression values inside these parts will be reseted after the modified note ends. series of ```(A:..)``` parts are merged. if not, old one is overwtitten.
+'o' is dummy and it set nil value and simply ignored. it is for visibility purpose only.

 ## text